jacobshaw41/jacob-shaw.github.io/_posts/2020-11-Reimagining-Research.md

 ### 1. Identify a statistical question that you could ask.

-How does the number of insects in a group effect the amount of time it takes them to solve a problem?
+How does the number of ants in a colony effect the amount of time it takes them to complete a task (expressed as a proportion to how long it takes similarly-sized colonies to get the food with no task to solve)?

 ### 2. Identify the population you would study to answer the question.
 What information about the population would help answer your question?